 We are dedicated to enhancing the intellectual environment for health services research at UC Davis and helping faculty, trainees, and staff develop skills to conduct first-class health services and policy research.
-As an expression of our commitment to the professional growth of its members, we provide a seminar series, fellowship programs, and courses in comparative effectiveness research and patient-centered outcomes research.
+As an expression of our commitment to the professional growth of CHPR members, we provide education, training, and career development opportunities that include:

 - Research-in-progress (at any stage)